iamsuteerth/Grocery-List/README.md

 > 7. Simple navigation of screens and passage of data
 ## How the app looks and works

-### Loading while app starts up to fetch data from backend
+### Loading as app starts up to fetch data from backend
 <p align="center">
   <img src="https://github.com/iamsuteerth/Grocery-List/blob/main/demo_images/Init_Loading.jpg"/>
 </p>